 The most important thing to remember is that the state where you will be filing unemployment benefits is the state where you worked, not necessarily your state of residency.
 If you had to leave a job in Georgia for a PCS move to North Carolina, you would apply for unemployment benefits in the state of Georgia.

-By “know when to quit,” we don’t mean giving up on receiving your benefits.
-Instead, you should know that states may have different requirements regarding when you officially quit your job before your spouse’s report date.
+Know that states may have different requirements regarding when you officially quit your job before your spouse’s report date.

 In addition to this window for quitting, your state may require a minimum amount of time worked at your job before eligibility for unemployment kicks in.
 For example, if your state requires you to work for 12 months to receive unemployment benefits and you began working six months ago, you won’t be eligible.

+Once you start receiving your unemployment benefits, it’s important to maintain your eligibility so you will continue to get your monthly unemployment check.
 The state where you file for unemployment will have its own criteria to continue receiving your benefits.
 This could include tracking your attempts at finding a new job through: